aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 > aws cloudformation deploy --template-file pipeline/pipeline.yaml --stack-name "lambda-file-refarch-pipeline-prod" --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --parameter-overrides AppName="lambda-file-refarch-prod" GitHubToken="**{replace with your GitHub Token}**" AlarmRecipientEmailAddress="**{replace with your admin email}**" GitHubRepoBranch="master"

+##### Approval Actions

+For any additional source code updates after the pipeline has been deployed and executed successfully you will be required to approve or reject the change-set execution.
+There will be an email sent to the admin email address, which will include a link to the approval request.

+Alternatively you can do this via the console or cli [Approve or Reject an Approval Action in CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-approve-or-reject.html)

 ## Clean-up